047cburgess/ft_printf/README.md

 This program enables formatted output to the standard output stream, similar to the `printf` function provided by the C standard library `stdio.h`.
 The `ft_printf` project is essential for gaining a deeper understanding of variadic functions and handling modular code.

+## ⚠️ Disclaimer

+This project adheres to the school's strict **Norminette** coding standards.
+The code has been left in its original submitted state as much as possible to show my development over time.
+Some example **Norminette** constraints:

+- **Line length**: Maximum 80 characters per line
+- **Function parameters**: Maximum 4 parameters per function
+- **Function size**: Maximum 25 lines per function
+- **Variable declaration**: Must be separated from initialization
+- **Loops**: No for or do-while loops

 ### Key Features

 - Supports a variety of format specifiers: `%c`, `%s`, `%p`, `%d`, `%i`, `%u`, `%x`, `%X`, and `%%`.